The Paint Rock River supports an extremely diverse array of aquatic life.

 On top of the plateaus within the watershed, isolated ponds dot the landscape.
 White-fringeless orchids are often found around the pond perimeters and state-rare dragonflies are found in the above waters.

-This watershed harbors a massive and unique rock formation known as the Wall's of Jericho by local residents.
+This watershed harbors a massive and unique rock formation known as the Walls of Jericho by local residents.
 The underlying limestone of the watershed is riddled with caves, springs and sinkholes and is a well-known destination for cavers throughout the US.
-The Conservancy established Keel Mountain preserve in 2001 at the "foot" of this watershed.
+TNC established Keel Mountain preserve in 2001 at the "foot" of this watershed.